peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

   * Optionally, "/" followed by the denominator in the form of one or more digits.
 If a denominator is not given, it's equal to 1.

  The string can also be "-INF", "-Infinity", "Infinity", "INF", quiet NaN ("NaN" /"-NaN") followed by any number of digits, or signaling NaN ("sNaN" /"-sNaN") followed by any number of digits, all in any combination of upper and lower case.

  All characters mentioned above are the corresponding characters in the Basic Latin range.
-In particular, the digits must be the basic digits 0 to 9 (U+0030 to U+0039).
+In particular, the digits must be the basic digits 0 to 9 (U + 0030 to U + 0039).
 The string is not allowed to contain white space characters, including spaces.

           <b>Parameters:</b>

  * <i>str</i>: A text string, a portion of which represents a number.